unrealwork/atsd-use-cases/ChicagoCrime/README.md

 | Sun          | 142.0        |
 ```

 Did the most common locations for homicides changes from 2015 to 2016?
-The below pie chart shows the top five locations were homicides were committed in 2015 and 2016.
+The below pie chart shows the top five locations where homicides were committed in 2015 and 2016.
 Both years have the same top five
 locations for murders (alley, apartment, street, house, auto) and we can see that the greatest number of homicide took place on the street.
-These percentages experienced almost no change from 2015
+The percentage of murders on the street in 2015 and 2016
-to 2016.
-The percentage of murders on the street in 2015 and 2016 was exactly same at 68%.
+was exactly same at 68%.

 ![Figure 6](Images/Figure6.png)